amrendrakind/ToDoApp_React_JS/README.md

 # Project Name : To Do Lists

-> "To Do Lists" is a website for all fans of mathematics.
+> "To-do list" is a tool that helps to organize your day.
+It simply lists the things that you need to do and allows you to mark them as complete.
+I will build a simple website that allows for doing that, and I will do it using React JS.
 It is a Single Page App (SPA) that allows users to:

 - To organize your day.